Request for Proposals: Alaux Tomb, St. Louis Cemetery No. 1

 Lafayette Cemetery No. 1

 Karstendiek Tomb – Restoration work is complete.
-We will be covering the dirt surrounding the tomb with small pebbles, and place two urns to flank the tomb’s “door”.
+We will be covering the dirt surrounding the tomb with mulch, and place two urns to flank the tomb’s “door”.
 SOC will repaint the tomb every three years to prevent rusting.

 St. Louis Cemetery No. 1